kikeelectronico/Homeware-LAN/docs/docs/contributing.md

 - Describe the behavior you expected and why.
 - Include data of your system: OS, web browser, Homeware version, hardware platform, etc..

+## Asking a question or sharing your project

+You can share anything related with Homeware or ask any question by opening a [Discussion](https://github.com/kikeelectronico/Homeware-LAN/discussions).

 ## Code contribution

 If you want to code contributes you must fork the repository and work on you own fork.